cjekel/tindetheus/README.md

 mkdir my_tinder_data
 cd my_tinder_data
 ```
-2. You need your facebook id and facebook auth token.
+2. You need your facebook auth token.
 There are many discussions on this on the internet to find this.
+You can find your facebook auth toeken by using a man in the middle (MIM) attack to sniff out the requests.
+You are looking for *access_token=*.
+The MIM attack can be conducted by creating a proxy with ssl certiticate.
 If you are still lost, perhaps check out [this](https://gist.github.com/rtt/10403467) or [this](http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html).
 3. Create a config.txt file that contains the following two lines exactly
 ```
 facebook_token = YYYY
-facebook_id = XXXX
 ```
-where YYYY and XXXX are replaced with your token and id in order to login using pynder.
+where YYYY is replaced with your facebook token in order to login using pynder.

 4. Download a pretrained facenet model.
 I recommend using this model [20170512-110547](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit) [mirror](https://mega.nz/#!d6gxFL5b!ZLINGZKxdAQ-H7ZguAibd6GmXFXCcr39XxAvIjmTKew).
 You must download 20170512-110547.zip and extract the contents in your my_tinder_data folder.
 The contents will be a folder named 20170512-110547.
 You can use other [pretrained facenet models](https://github.com/davidsandberg/facenet) as long as you rename the folder to 20170512-110547.